Efate: Governance

-Tourism
+Economy and tourism

+The economy of Vanuatu is largely dependent on subsistence agriculture and tourism.
+Since the 2010s, planting of coconut plantations and the production of coconut products has increased, after falling into neglect in the 1980s.

-The capital of Port Vila is the hub of tourism in Vanuatu receiving approximately 60 000 tourists annually by air transport, cruise ships and the yachting community.
-Due to the British and French influence both cuisines are readily available in the capital.
-Budget dining include the scattered Chinese eateries across Vila and the Mummas Market downtown.
-Outside of Port Vila a more rustic destination awaits, with most people living a traditional lifestyle: cooking island food or 'aelan kakae', tending their gardens daily as subsistence agriculture is the dominant economy in Vanuatu, and swimming at the beach.
+The capital of Port Vila is the hub of tourism in Vanuatu, receiving tourists by air, cruise ships, and the yachts.
+Due to the British and French influence, both cuisines are readily available in the capital.
+There are also Chinese eateries across Vila and the Mummas Market downtown.
+Outside of Port Vila, most people live a traditional lifestyle, cooking island food or aelan kakae, and swimming at the beach.

+The Mele Cascades and the quieter Lololima Falls and rock pools are popular recreation areas for tourists.

+Other attractions include Eton Beach and the Tanalilui Road Markets.

 Port Vila services the domestic carrier Air Vanuatu which goes to the outer islands of Vanuatu.
 Popular destinations such as Tanna and Santo can be reached daily from Port Vila, while more remote locations can be reached on a less regular basis.
 The island is served by Bauerfield International Airport.